wultra/powerauth-server/docs/Deploying-PowerAuth-Server.md

 - Oracle Database 11g, 12c, 19c, or 21c or
 - PostgreSQL 9.5.4 or newer, or

-Note that MSSQL database is not supported.
+- MSSQL 2019 or newer

 ## Downloading PowerAuth Server WAR